What Is Computer Science? Experts Explain Their Field

 “Just because I’ve been a programmer for 30 years and am an expert in software architecture does not mean I want to troubleshoot a friend or family member’s Windows ME problem,” Gill says.

 Now that you know a bit more about computer science as an industry, it’s time to learn what that could mean for your career.
-Take a look at these job titles you could hold with a computer science degree as well as the skills you’ll use on the job.
+We used real-time job analysis software to find the most sought-after job titles for associate and bachelor computer science degree holders.

 - Database administrator